gmdfalk/blockify/README.md

 - Installation tools: python2-pip (preferred) OR python2-setuptools

 ##### Automatic (AUR)
 Arch-Linux users can find blockify in the [AUR](https://aur.archlinux.org/packages/?O=0&K=blockify).
 You can choose between a stable version ([blockify](https://aur.archlinux.org/packages/blockify/)) or the hopefully stable development version ([blockify-git](https://aur.archlinux.org/packages/blockify-git/)).
-I try to publish new changes to the stable version quickly so most of the time there is little difference between these two packages.
+I try to publish new changes from the latter to the former version quickly so most of the time there is little difference between these two packages other than the source.
 Example installation routine:
 ``` bash
 mkdir blockify